markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 $y.city
 ```

+PowerShell converts JSON to a PSCustomObject, so the key/values become properties.

 ```plaintext
 Bob
 30
 Bath
 ```

-PowerShell converts the JSON to a PSCustomObject, so the values are accessible as properties.

 </div>
 </td>